Adaptive Binary-Ternary Quantization: Experiments

 \subsection{CIFAR10}

 CIFAR10 is an image classification benchmark that contains 32 $\times$ 32 RGB images from ten classes.
 The dataset is split into 50k training images and 10k testing images.
 All images are normalized using $\text{mean} = (0.4914, 0.4822, 0.4465)$ and $\text{std} = (0.247,0.243,0.261)$.
-For the training session, we pad the sides of the images with 4 pixels, then a $32\times 32$ crop is sampled, and flipped horizontally at random.
+For the training session, we pad the sides of the images with 4 pixels, then sample a crop of size $32\times 32$, and flip horizontally at random as our augmentation process.

 We use two VGG-like architectures, i) VGG-7 architecture defined in \cite{TWN} in which we apply batch normalization after each layer and use ReLU activations, ii) a standard VGG-16 architecture.
-Deep architectures are sensitive to early layer quantization.
-As commonly practiced, we did not quantize the first and the last layers in VGG-16 for all competing methods.
+We did not quantize the first and the last layers in VGG-16 as the accuracy dropped significantly for all methods.

 We train the network for $150$ epochs, using Adam optimizer with the initial learning rate $0.001$ divided by $10$ at epochs $40$ and $80$.
-The batch size is set to $64$ with $L_2$ weight decay constant $ 10^{-4}$, moreover $\lambda=0.1$, $\gamma= 10^{-3}$ for STQ.
-The best validation accuracy for each method is reported in Table~\ref{tab:CIFAR_results}.
-STQ beats pure 2 bits network TWN, even in terms of accuracy.
+The batch size is set to $64$ with $L_2$ weight decay constant $ 10^{-4}$, moreover $\lambda=0.1$, $\gamma= 10^{-3}$ for SQ.
+Validation accuracy for each method is reported in Table~\ref{tab:CIFAR_results}.
+SQ beats pure 2 bits network TWN, even in terms of accuracy.
 It recommends three 1 bit layers for VGG-7 and seven 1 bit layers for VGG-16.
 The compression ratio is significantly higher than a ternary network.
 The weight distribution of each layers are depicted in Figure~\ref{fig:VGG7_W_dist} for the VGG-7 architecture.
 Weights are pushed to $\{-\mu,+\mu\}$ or $\{-\mu,0,+\mu\}$ depending on the shape parameter $\beta$.